• Skip to content

 5. Will I be paid for unused benefits?

-You should do an inventory of your employee benefits and determine how they will be finalized.
+You should inventory your employee benefits and determine how they will be finalized.

 6. Will you help me find a job?